 I felt sorry for my mother-in-law.
 She didn’t even tell the family about his husband’s short temper.
 If she gave up, it would all fall apart.

-When Diabetes Changed Everything
+Becoming Short-Tempered: When Diabetes Changed Everything

 I did not see much change in my husband in the first five years of taking insulin injections.
 He was still hard working; he was still helping out at home.
-However, my husband had somehow gotten more warm-blooded and sometimes lose his temper.
+However, my husband had somehow gotten more short temper and sometimes lose his temper.
 In cases like that, he would be a little irritable he would have a short temper over things until we got to a colder place.

-I only started seeing a shift in his temper and attitude when our kids were old enough to learn how to drive.
+I only started seeing a shift in his nature and attitude when our kids were old enough to learn how to drive.
 He did not want them to enroll in a driving school, saying that he could teach what the instructors could and more.
 My children were excited to do it and waved at me happily before they hopped in their father’s car.

 However, later, my teenage kids were crying.
 They had never cried like that ever since they were eight years old, so something must have really upset them.
 I was already thinking about their dad’s short temper.

 “Dad was very mean to us.
 He got lost his temper once again.
 He was yelling in the parking lot, calling us dumb for not getting what he was trying to teach in the first five minutes.
-Why does he have such a short temper?”
+Why does he have such a quick temper?”

 Taking A Quick Action